SymfonyCasts/symfony-ux/sfcasts/stimulus/options-form-ajax.md

 But doing this with Stimulus will be a good exercise and *will* give us more control and flexibility over the process... which you sometimes need.

-## Setting up SweetAlert for the AJAX Submit
+## Setting up SweetAlert for the Ajax Submit

 Ok: to support submitting via Ajax, we need to tweak our SweetAlert config.
 Add a `showLoaderOnConfirm` key set to true.
 Then add a `preConfirm` option set to